Islamic State–Taliban conflict: Islamic State insurgency

-On 2 October, suspected ISKP militants shot dead 2 Taliban fighters and 2 civilians in Jalalabad.
+On 2 October, suspected ISIS–K militants shot dead 2 Taliban fighters and 2 civilians in Jalalabad.

 On 3 October, an explosion at the entrance to the Eidgah Mosque in Kabul leaves at least 5 dead, where a memorial service was held for the mother of Taliban spokesman Zabihullah Mujahid.
-ISKP later claimed responsibility for the attack, claiming it killed Taliban militants.
+ISIS–K later claimed responsibility for the attack, claiming it killed Taliban militants.

 On 4 October, the Taliban says it has "destroyed an IS–K cell" in Kabul following yesterday's bombing at a mosque during the memorial for the mother of Taliban spokesman Zabihullah Mujahid.
 Mujahid says that a special Taliban unit carried out the operation and that the base was destroyed and everyone inside was killed.

 On 6 October, 7 people, including at least 1 Taliban fighter, were killed in a grenade attack on a religious school in Khost.
-ISKP claimed responsibility for the attack.
+ISIS–K claimed responsibility for the attack.

-On 7 October, the Taliban announced that they had arrested 4 ISKP members after a raid in Paghman district, west of Kabul.
+On 7 October, the Taliban announced that they had arrested 4 ISIS–K members after a raid in Paghman district, west of Kabul.
 On the same day, ISIS claimed responsibility for the capture and execution of a Taliban fighter in District 2 of Jalalabad.

 On 8 October, a Uyghur Islamic State militant, by the name of Muhammad al-Uyghuri killed 55–100 people and injured dozens more after launching a suicide bombing on a Shi'ite mosque in Kunduz.

-On 9 October, Taliban spokesman Suhail Shaheen announced that there would be no co-operation with the U.S. to combat ISKP, saying that the Taliban are 'able to deal with ISIS independently'.
+On 9 October, Taliban spokesman Suhail Shaheen announced that there would be no co-operation with the U.S. to combat ISIS–K, saying that the Taliban are 'able to deal with ISIS independently'.

-On 10 October, ISKP claimed responsibility for the assassination of 2 Taliban fighters in District 7 of Jalalabad.
+On 10 October, ISIS–K claimed responsibility for the assassination of 2 Taliban fighters in District 7 of Jalalabad.